Sandy Iannella

 Sandy Iannella (born 6 April 1987) is an Italian footballer who plays as a striker for Sassuolo.
 She previously played for third-tier Livorno and Serie A club Torres.

+Career

 Iannella was released by Cuneo after the club sold their Serie A license to Juventus.
 She was signed by Sassuolo on 7 August.

+International career

 She was an under-19 international and has represented the senior squad.

+Iannella was called up to the Italy squad for the UEFA Women's Euro 2017.